WHU-ZQH/ScTD/README.md

 # on MacOS:
 # CFLAGS="-stdlib=libc++" pip install --editable ./
 ```

+Note that the different version of fairseq would cause some issues, and we recommend to use this [version](https://github.com/facebookresearch/fairseq/tree/2fd9d8a972794ba919174baf0d1828a5a4c626f3) for stable training.

 # Getting Started
 Here, we introduce how to perform our **ScTD** strategy.